posener/posener.github.io/_posts/2018-10-15-context-scoping.md

 ### Option 1: Scoped `Set` Function

 Consider the [original proposal](/goroutine-scoped-context/#proposal) with a slight change.

-A call to `context.Set` will push the new context to the stack, and will return an `unset` function that should be used to pop the pushed context.
+1. A call to `context.Set` will push the new context to the stack, and will return an `unset` function that should be used to pop the pushed context.
-The result is that the context is scoped between the call to `context.Set` and the call to the returned `unset` function.
+   The result is that the context scope starts on call to `context.Set`, and ends on call to the returned `unset` function.

-Using `context.Get` will just return the context in the top of the stack.
+2. Using `context.Get` will just return the context in the top of the stack.

-Invoking a goroutine will create a new stack containing the context from the top of the parent goroutine stack.
+3. Invoking a goroutine will create a new stack containing the context from the top of the parent goroutine stack.

 > The names `Set` and `unset` where chosen because of similarity to the previous
 > solution.
 This should be discussed.

-Usage example:
+#### Usage Example

 ```go
 unset := context.Set(ctx) // ctx scope begins